The Closer - Baseball's Most Pressurized Role

 The Essence of the Closer Mentality

 From a sports psychology perspective, the closer mentality can be distilled into two core traits: the ability to erase short-term memory and total immersion in routine.
 A closer must take the mound the day after surrendering a walk-off home run as though it never happened.
-Sasaki once said that memories of being hit disappear after a night's sleep, while Takatsu described seeing nothing but the batter once he stepped on the mound.
+Sasaki was known for his ability to move past bad outings overnight, while Takatsu was renowned for his singular focus on the batter once he took the mound.
 Many closers maintain strict pre-appearance routines to keep their mental state consistent.
 Fujikawa reportedly threw the same number of pitches in the bullpen before every outing and even counted his steps walking to the mound.
 These ritualistic behaviors function as psychological anchors for maintaining control in highly uncertain situations.
 The closer's mental strength is not solely an innate gift but a quality forged through experience and disciplined habit.